-Our head of design uses Owatrol Oil to maintain his ship, and has subsequently taken it to the workshop.
+Our head of design uses Owatrol Oil to maintain his ship and has subsequently taken it to the workshop.

 How was Owatrol Oil used in the project?

-It was diluted, put in to a high pressurised spraying system and then used to cover the steel artwork.
+It was diluted, put into a high pressurised spraying system and then used to cover the steel artwork.

 How much did you use?

-We ordered 30 litres for the project.
+We ordered 30 liters for the project.